Cadasta/cadasta-docs/en/03-projects.md

 #### 3. Create your project area.

+The next thing you need to do is create your project area.
+If your project is a global one, simply click the green **Next** button to go to the next page.

-To create your project area, you can draw either a rectangle or a polygon.
+If your project is specific to a certain region or area (as is true for most projects), you can create it by drawing either a rectangle or polygon on the map.

 Note that your project area does not need to be exact.
 To ensure full coverage, add a little bit of space outside the area where you'll be working.